-Term Description Active Corrosion The ability of a corrosion protection system to spontaneously repair small amounts of chemical or mechanical damage that exposes areas of metal without any surface Inhibition protection ("self-healing properties").
-Active corrosion inhibition can be provided by soluble corrosion inhibitors.
-Adhesion promotion The ability of the treatment to improve and maintain the adhesion of subsequent layers such as paints, primers, adhesives, and sealants.
-It also includes the adhesion of the coating to the substrate.
+Term Description Active Corrosion Inhibition hibition protection ("self-healing properties").
+Active corrosion inhibition can be provided soluble corrosion inhibitors.
+Adhesion promotion The ability of the treatment to improve and maintain the adhesion of subsequent such as paints, primers, adhesives, and sealants.
+It also includes the adhesion of to coating to the substrate.
 Aeroderivative Parts used in power generation turbines used to generate electricity or propulsion in civil and defence marine and industrial applications that are adapted from the design/manufacturing processes and supply chains that produce parts for the aerospace industry.
 Typical applications include utility and power plants, mobile power units, oil and gas platforms and pipelines, floating production vessels, and for powering marine/offshore vessels such as Naval warships.
 Aerospace Comprises the civil and military aviation, and space industries.
 Aerospace and Defence (A&D) Comprises the civil and military aviation, space industries and the public organisations and commercial industry involved in designing, producing, maintaining, or using military material for land, naval or aerospace use.
 Aircraft A vehicle or machine able to fly by gaining support from the air.
 Includes both fixed-wing and rotorcraft (e.g., helicopters).
-Airworthiness Airworthiness is defined by the International Civil Aviation Organisation as "The an aircraft, engine, propeller or part when it conforms to its approved design a condition for safe operation".
-Airworthiness is demonstrated by a cert airworthiness issued by the civil aviation authority in the state in which the registered, and continuing airworthiness is achieved by performing the maintenance actions.
-Airworthiness Authority The body that sets airworthiness regulations and certifies materials, hardware, and processes against them.
-This may be for example the European Union Aviation Safety Authority (EASA), the Federal Aviation Administration (FAA), or national defence airworthiness authorities.
+Airworthiness Airworthiness is defined by the International Civil Aviation Organisation as "The status of an aircraft, engine, propeller or part when it conforms to its approved design and is in a condition for safe operation".
+Airworthiness is demonstrated by a certificate of airworthiness issued by the civil aviation authority in the state in which the aircraft is registered, and continuing airworthiness is achieved by performing the required maintenance actions.
+Airworthiness Authority The body that sets airworthiness regulations and certifies materials, has processes against them.
+This may be for example the European Union Avaithority (EASA), the Federal Aviation Administration (FAA), or national airworthiness authorities.
 Airworthiness regulations Set performance requirements to be met.
-The regulations are both set and assessed by the relevant airworthiness authority (such as EASA or national Ministry of Defence (MoD) or Defence Airworthiness Authority).
+The regulations are both set and as the relevant airworthiness authority (such as EASA or national Ministry of Deferor Defence Airworthiness Authority).
 Alternative Test candidates which have been validated and certified as part of the substitution process.
-Article An object which during production is given a special shape, surface or design which determines its function to a greater degree than does its chemical composition Assembly Several components or subassemblies of hardware which are fitted together to make an identifiable unit or article capable of disassembly such as equipment, a machine, or an Aerospace and Defence (A&D) product.
+Article An object which during production is given a special shape, surface or design which determines its function to a greater degree than does its chemical composition Assembly Several components or subassemblies of hardware which are fitted together to identifiable unit or article capable of disassembly such as equipment, a machin Aerospace and Defence (A&D) product.
 Aviation The activities associated with designing, producing, maintaining, or flying aircraft.
-Base metal In passivation of non-aluminium coatings, the base metal is the material from which the component is made - it builds up the structure of the component.
-The non-aluminiun metallic coating is coated on the surface of the base metal and provides the primary surface protection for the base metal Benefit-Cost Ratio (BCR) An indicator showing the relationship between the relative costs and benefits of a proposed activity.
+Base metal In passivation of non-aluminium coatings, the base metal is the material from component is made - it builds up the structure of the component.
+The non-a metallic coating is coated on the surface of the base metal and provides the surface protection for the base metal Benefit-Cost Ratio (BCR) An indicator showing the relationship between the relative costs and benefits of a proposed activity.
 If an activity has a BCR greater than 1.0, then it is expected to deliver a positive net present value.
 Build-to-Print (BtP) Companies that undertake specific processes, dictated by the OEM, to build A&D components.
 Certification The procedure by which a party (Authorities or MOD/Space customer) gives written assurance that all components, equipment, hardware, services, or processes have